a-p-jo/XOTP/README.md

 XOTP is an implementation of this , written in C, that uses the bitwise [Exclusive-OR (XOR)](https://en.wikipedia.org/wiki/Exclusive_or) to combine the bytes of the plaintext with those of the key.

 ### Important !
-XOTP is alpha.
+XOTP is imperfect.
 At the moment it fully buffers the file , pad and ciphertext.
-This is a *known* problem, and a fix is coming *soon* in the form of a **complete rewrite** in v2.
+This is a *known* inefficiency, and a fix is coming *soon* in the form of a **complete rewrite** in v2.

 ### Usage
 Once you have downloaded from releases or compiled from source , the below will help you use XOTP.